For Animal Sciences majors interested in careers involving animal sheltering, control, advocacy, protection, and policy

 Prerequisite course: ANSC 250 (Companion Animals in Society)

-The Animal Services, Sheltering, and Advocacy certificate prepares Animal Sciences majors for leadership in managing community animal shelters/animal control agencies, and in creating policy-driven platforms for animal advocacy and public health.
-Required courses present the fundamentals of cat and dog biology/care and best practices in population management.
-Elective courses offer an in-depth consideration of societal animal issues, legislative efforts, and relevant experiential learning opportunities.
+This certificate prepares you for leadership in managing community animal shelters/animal control agencies, and in creating policy-driven platforms for animal advocacy and public health.

 Dr. Amy Fischer with cat